Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 • Set to the same CTCSS or DCS privacy code (or both set to 'no code').

 For digital radios, the requirements are stricter.
-They must have all of the above plus using the same digital protocol (e.g., both DMR, both C4FM, etc.).
+They must have all of the above plus using the same digital protocol (e.g., both DMR, both TETRA, etc.).
 A digital radio cannot understand an analog signal and vice versa.

-How to talk ?
+How to talk with walkie talkies?

 Once the radios are set up, using them is simple.
 Just press and hold the Push-to-Talk (PTT) button to speak, then release it to listen.
 Some radios, like Hytera's S1, even have dual PTT buttons to make operation more flexible.
-Walkie-talkies provide real-time, two-way communication, making them reliable tools for both casual and professional use.

-How far can they reach?
+How far can they reach and what matters?

 UHF (Ultra High Frequency, 300-3000 MHz): Better at penetrating buildings, walls, and other obstacles, making it the superior choice for use in cities, indoors, or in wooded areas.